jchiu0/experimental/benchhash/README.md

 	* Each goroutine will either read or write to `h`.
 	* Each goroutine works on an equal part of the array `work`.

-Note that we do not use channels at all as that will cause unnecessary locking.
+Note that we do not use channels at all as that will cause some unnecessary blocking.

 For the `ReadWrite` setup, we ask the user for an additional parameter `fracRead`.
 There will be `fracRead * q` goroutines which do reads and `(1-fracRead) * q` goroutines which do writes.
 To be clear, each goroutine scans `n/q` elements.